3 Tips for Retirees in 2023 Tax Season

 Tax season can be stressful for anyone – even more so when you’ve retired.
 But with the proper planning, you can navigate these stresses easier; there may be tax credits or options like a TFSA that you didn’t consider before.
 No matter your planning, it’s always important to consult with a professional for anything that is unclear to you.

 *This article updates a previous version that was originally published on February 17, 2022.

 Tax-Free Savings Account statistics, CRA: https://www.canada.ca/en/revenue-agency/programs/about-canada-revenue-agency-cra/income-statistics-gst-hst-statistics/tax-free-savings-account-statistics/tax-free-savings-account-statistics-2019-tax-year.html

 FP Canada™ 2022 Financial Stress Index : https://www.fpcanada.ca/planners/2022-financial-stress-index

 The information provided on this article is intended for informational purposes only and is not intended to constitute financial, accounting, legal or tax advice.
 The information is not investment advice, nor is it tailored to the needs or circumstances of any investor.
 Always reach out to professional advisors to consider your unique circumstances.

-Information contained in this document is believed to be accurate and reliable, however, we cannot guarantee that it is complete or current at all times.
-The information provided is subject to change without notice and neither Purpose Investments Inc. nor is affiliates will be held liable for inaccuracies in the information presented.
+Information contained in this document is believed to be accurate and reliable.
+However, we cannot guarantee that it is complete or current at all times.
+The information provided is subject to change without notice, and neither Purpose Investments Inc. nor its affiliates will be held liable for inaccuracies in the information presented.